jeroennokia/SReXperts/docs/eda/beginner/virtual-networks.md

 ## Technology explanation

 We have covered the scenario where hosts can talk to each other in a layer-2 domain (via a [Bridge Domain](bridge-domains.md)), and the scenario where hosts in different subnets can be interconnected (via a [Router](routers.md)).
-We did not cover perhaps the most frequent scenario: a combination of the layer-2 inter-subnet bridging and layer-3 routing to interconnected different subnets.
+We did not cover perhaps the most common scenario: a combination of the layer-2 inter-subnet bridging and layer-3 routing to interconnect different subnets.

-Because of the popularity of this design, EDA provides a dedicated abstraction for it: the -{{icons.circle(letter="VN", text="Virtual Networks")}}- resource that you can find in -{{icons.vnet()}}- category.
+Because of the popularity of this design, EDA provides a dedicated abstraction for it: the -{{icons.circle(letter="VN", text="Virtual Networks")}}- resource that you can find in the -{{icons.vnet()}}- category.

 A Virtual Network combines multiple bridge domains, routers, routed interfaces and protocols in a single resource.
 A typical Virtual Network might for example contain: